Research Topic Guidelines

 Frontiers is a fully open-access publisher, using a standard Creative Commons license to define the rights for re-use, and covers its costs by invoicing an article-processing fee (APC) to authors.
-Participation in a Research Topic qualifies all authors for significant discounts (up to 40%); and we have a sales team that can work with the Guest Associate Editors to identify industrial or private sponsors potentially interested in participating to offset some or all of these charges.
+Participation in a Research Topic qualifies all authors for significant discounts (25%); and we have a sales team that can work with the Guest Associate Editors to identify industrial or private sponsors potentially interested in participating to offset some or all of these charges.
 There is no APC for those article types whose primary purpose is dialogue or debate within the scientific community (Editorials, General Commentaries, etc.).
 A detailed list of our publishing fees is available.

 The launch and management of a Research Topic has been made intuitive and straightforward by our publishing platform; and you will have the full support of the Frontiers editorial office through every step.

 HOW CAN I HOST MY OWN RESEARCH TOPIC?